json-api-dotnet/JsonApiDotNetCore/docs/usage/options.md

 ## Custom Query Parameters

-If you would like to use custom query params (parameters not reserved by the json:api specification), you can set AllowCustomQueryParameters = true.
+If you would like to use custom query params (parameters not reserved by the json:api specification), you can set `AllowCustomQueryParameters = true`.
 The default behavior is to return an HTTP 400 Bad Request for unknown query parameters.

 ```c#
 services.AddJsonApi<AppDbContext>(options => {